The Sadness

 The Sadness (哭悲 (Kū Bēi, Cry Sad)) is a 2021 Taiwanese body horror film written, directed, and edited by Canadian filmmaker Rob Jabbaz in his feature directorial debut.
-It stars Berant Zhu and Regina Lei as a young couple attempting to reunite amidst a viral pandemic that turns people into homicidal maniacs.
-It is heavily inspired by Garth Ennis' comics Crossed.
+It stars Berant Zhu and Regina Lei (in her feature film debut role) as a young couple attempting to reunite amidst a viral pandemic that turns people into homicidal maniacs.

 Produced by Machi Xcelsior Studios and David Barker, the film received a theatrical release in Taiwan on 22 January 2021, and premiered internationally at the 74th Locarno International Film Festival on 12 August 2021.
 It received mostly positive reviews from critics.